In symbolic first, Israeli fighter pilots train in Germany - RFI

 Frankfurt am Main (AFP)

-Israeli combat pilots and their German counterparts will on Tuesday honour Holocaust victims with a symbolic flyover of Dachau concentration camp, as they carry out their first joint military exercises in Germany.
+Israeli and German fighter pilots on Tuesday carried out their first joint military exercises in Germany, honouring Holocaust victims and the 11 Israelis slain at the 1972 Munich Olympics.

-A formation of fighter aircraft, including Israeli Air Force F-16s and Eurofighter jets from the German Luftwaffe, will also overfly the nearby Fuerstenfeldbruck airbase to commemorate the massacre at the 1972 Munich Olympics that left 11 Israelis dead.
+A formation of fighter aircraft, including Israeli Air Force F-16s and Eurofighter jets from the German Luftwaffe, began the commemorations with an overfly of the Fuerstenfeldbruck airbase near Munich to mark the Olympic massacre.

+They then carried out an aerial tribute above the former Nazi concentration camp at Dachau.

-The aerial tributes will be the highlight of two weeks of manoeuvres that will see Israeli air forces train on German soil for the first time.
+The exercises are the highlight of two weeks of manoeuvres that will see Israeli air forces train on German soil for the first time.

 Because of the coronavirus pandemic, it is the only training mission the Israeli Air Force (IAF) is conducting abroad this year.